jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 (3) The powers conferred upon the council by paragraphs (b) to (f) of subsection (1) may also be exercised with respect to private drains provided, constructed, and laid under subsection (2), and to similar private drains heretofore provided, constructed, and laid in the district.
 (4) Every notice under this section shall specify the works, materials, and things to be executed, provided, or done thereunder, and the public drain or watercourse with which any private drain is required to be connected, and shall limit a time within which the works, materials, and things shall be so executed, provided, and done.
-(5) The foregoing powers shall, among other things, enable the council to require any owner of premises to cause any pollutant and any water that does not contain any pollutant to be drained respectively by sewerage drains and stormwater drains to separate outfalls:
-  Provided that the council shall not in any such notice require any pollutant to be drained into any open drain.
+(5) The foregoing powers shall, among other things, enable the council to require any owner of premises to cause any pollutant and any water that does not contain any pollutant to be drained respectively by sewerage drains and stormwater drains to separate outfalls: provided that the council shall not in any such notice require any pollutant to be drained into any open drain.
 (6) If the owner fails to do any work specified in the notice and as therein directed, the council may, if it thinks fit, cause the work to be done, and may recover from him the costs and expenses of the work together with 10% of those costs and expenses for supervision by the officers or agents of the council, and interest at a rate per annum, as fixed by the council, on the total sum until payment thereof.
 Where any work done by the council pursuant to this subsection is on account of several owners, the council may apportion the total amount as aforesaid between those owners, and the amount so apportioned to each such owner shall be the amount recoverable from him.
 (7) No owner shall be required—
   (a) to construct any private drain, other than a common drain, to connect with any public drain or the sea at a point more than 30 metres from his land; or